lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 * You can slightly move your Kart left or right.

-* Holding Drift while airborne will decrease the speed of your descent.
+* Holding Drift while airborne will increase the speed of your descent.

 * You can hold up or down to increase or decrease the speed of your descent, respectively.